- 1. Introduction and Overview

 The first more formal stage is for the student, sometimes along with their Tutor, to meet with their Director of Studies and the Senior Tutor.
 At this meeting the reasons for the unsatisfactory performance are explored in detail, with everyone having a chance to express their views and make comments.
 The aim in this meeting is very much to identify problems and possible solutions.
 The Senior Tutor follows up the meeting with a letter to the student summarising the discussion and the agreed action.
 In many cases that is the end of the matter other than continuing discussion between the student and their Director of Studies.
 This meeting can also be the first step in a Fitness to Study process if it reveals that there are appropriate issues to consider that are not successfully resolved.
 In some cases it may lead towards the Academic Committee processes if there is no improvement in a student’s performance.

-If the Director of Studies feels that subsequent to this meeting there is still no improvement and that the situation has become serious, the student may be referred to the Academic Committee.
+If the Director of Studies feels that despite less formal efforts there is still no improvement and that the situation has become serious, the student may be referred to the Academic Committee.
 This committee is composed of the Master, the Senior Tutor, the student’s Director of Studies and one other Tutor or senior member of the College Council.
 Gowns are worn for the meeting.
 The formality of the occasion is designed to reflect the College’s view of the severity of the situation.
 However, the purpose of such a hearing is not punitive.
-Instead, the Committee attempts to establish the causes of the student’s unsatisfactory progress and to identify ways in which the situation might be retrieved in time for the exams.
-The Committee may set specific actions which the student is required to take, or specify academic tests or tasks which need to be passed.
+The student shall have the right to be accompanied by their Tutor or another senior member of the College who is not a member of the Academic Committee.
+The Committee attempts to establish the causes of the student’s unsatisfactory progress and to identify ways in which the situation might be retrieved in time for the exams.
+It may set specific actions which the student is required to take or specify academic tests or tasks which need to be passed.
 The outcome, including the terms agreed at the meeting, will be communicated in writing to the student and will constitute an agreement by which the student will be expected to abide.
 It may be decided that there shall be regular review meetings with the student in order to monitor and support the agreement.
 If so, the student must provide their continued cooperation.
 Such review meetings may continue for part or all of their remaining time at College.

 It may be that there are personal circumstances or emotional difficulties preventing a student from working to their full potential.
 Where such circumstances are identified they will be taken into account in any of the above procedures.
 In such cases the emphasis will be on supporting the student to enable them to work effectively, and it may be decided these formal procedures are not appropriate.

 One possible outcome of the Academic Committee’s deliberations may be for them to recommend that the case be referred to the Fitness to Study Procedure for further consideration.
-Another may be the recommendation that the student seek permission from the University to go out of residence for a period (in University parlance to be given ‘exceptional permission to go out of residence’), in order to resolve particular difficulties or so as to be able to have a fresh start.
+Another may be the recommendation that the student seek permission from the University to intermit and go out of residence for a period in order to resolve particular difficulties or so as to be able to have a fresh start.
 In such cases, the Committee may set conditions which have to be met before a student can return into residence.
 Until these conditions are met, the student may not return into residence.